 New York, N.Y. - NYC & Company, New York City's official tourism, marketing and partnership organization, encourages visitors and locals to celebrate Pride this summer in the five boroughs.
 Pride Week 2015 is scheduled for June 21-28, but celebrations will take place throughout June and July.
 Pride Week embraces the rich diversity and vibrant culture of the gay, lesbian, bisexual and transgender communities in New York City, paying homage to the groundbreaking historical events that took place in New York City and impacted the gay rights movement, such the anniversary of the Stonewall Riots.

-NYC Pride is the official organizer and producer of the most popular New York City Pride Week events, including the LGBT Pride Rally, March, Pridefest and Dance.
-This year's theme is ‘Complete the Dream,' in recognition of the dreams of LGBT people and the dreams of all people seeking liberation from injustice.
+NYC Pride is the official organizer and producer of the most popular New York City Pride Week events, including the LGBTQ Pride Rally, March, Pridefest and Dance.
+This year's theme is ‘Complete the Dream,' in recognition of the dreams of LGBTQ people and the dreams of all people seeking liberation from injustice.
 Event details can be found below.

 Pride Week has been celebrated annually in New York City since 1970.
 A full list of Pride events can be found at www.nycgo.com/pride.
 Highlights include:

 Bronx Borough President & Allies LGBTQ Pride Awards Ceremony: Hosted by LGBTQ groups Boogie Down Pride and Brainpower and other community organizations, the Bronx will celebrate pride with an award ceremony honoring those who have made contributions to the borough's LGBTQ community.
 The event will be held on June 3 at 6:00 p.m at Billy's Sports Bar, featuring refreshments and entertainment.
 Please visit nycgo.com for more information.